iggi-ghola/jrobotx/README.md

 Library to provide compliance with the Web Robot Exclusion protocol (robots.txt)

+## clementdenis fork
 Forked to allow parsing of Googlebot-style pattern matching rules

+## kenduck fork
+* Fixed a bug which was causing the test cases to fail
+* Adding robots.txt caching.

 ## Usage